flipacholas/Architecture-of-consoles/articles/xbox.md

 ## That's all folks

 After a couple of months with deadlines and exams in the middle, the next article has finally been finished.
-I admit this one continues the trend of adding *too much* information and trivias, but while this research started with small (and frustrating) steps, I'm glad I found a lot of support from one special community, XboxDev, that helped me gather lots of information.
+I admit this one continues the trend of adding *too much* information and trivia, but while this research started with small (and frustrating) steps, I'm glad I found a lot of support from one special community, XboxDev, that helped me gather lots of information.

 For anyone who would like to know more about this console, XboxDev is actively working on nxdk (along with different emulators) which strive to do things that were previously considered impossible in Xbox homebrew, so I suggest visiting their community for more information.